 Assists high-risk youth, ages 9-18, in transitioning back to their communities following a period of incarceration or placement.
 Referrals are accepted from the Department of Children and Families for court-involved youth.

 Serves multi-problem youth, ages 12-17 in their home, school and community and addresses issues such as chronic, violent, delinquent behavior and serious emotional issues; truancy; disrespect and disobedience; aggressive and criminal behavior; drug and alcohol problems; and running away.
-Youth and families are typically referred to this program by the court or the Department of Children and Families.
+Youth and families are typically referred to this program by the court.

 Multisystemic Therapy-Building Stronger Families (MST-BSF)